kraken-tech/django-rest-framework-recursive/README.md

 Recursive Serialization for Django REST framework

 This package provides a `RecursiveField` that enables you to serialize a tree, linked list, or even a directed acyclic graph.
-Also supports validation, deserialization, ModelSerializers, and multi-step recursive structures.
+It also supports validation, deserialization, ModelSerializers, and multi-step recursive structures.

-## Example
+## Examples

+### Tree Recursion

 ```python
 from rest_framework import serializers